1895 Charleston earthquake: Earthquake

-No foreshock activity preceded the mainshock, and there are sparse documentation of aftershocks.
-However, at Elwood, Indiana, a three-second shock was felt at 07:15, on the day of the mainshock.
-The shock was not felt outside of the city.
-This may be a possible documented aftershock.
+No foreshock activity preceded the mainshock, and there is limited documentation of the aftershocks.
+At Elwood, Indiana, a three-second local shock was felt on October 31, at 07:15.
+There were no reports of this shock being felt outside the city.
 One newspaper account stated that the ground "continued to vibrate for fully twenty minutes".
-In Cairo, Illinois, an aftershock was reported 15 minutes following the mainshock.
-This aftershock is thought to have been felt in Memphis, Tennessee; Hickman, Kentucky; and Hammond, Indiana.
-Another aftershock was felt on November 1, and another on December 31.
+In Cairo, Illinois, an aftershock was reported 15 minutes after the mainshock and may have been felt in Memphis, Tennessee; Hickman, Kentucky; and Hammond, Indiana.
+Additional aftershocks were felt on November 1 and December 31.

 Damage

 The earthquake is considered the largest and most destructive in the area since 1812.
-Building damage and liquefaction was observed along a linear path from Bertrand (MO) to Cairo (IL).
+Building damage and liquefaction was observed along a linear path from Bertrand (in Missouri) to Cairo.
 Sand volcanoes were observed in some areas north and south of Charleston.
 Charleston experienced extensive damage; collapsed chimneys, broken windows and plasters occurred on schools, homes, churches and commercial buildings across the town.
 At Cairo, chimneys and windows of most buildings were destroyed.
 The town courthouse, library, and a church was seriously damaged.
 Many buildings large cracks to its brick walls.
 A pier on the Ohio River was cracked.
 It caused two deaths; one in Bardwell, Kentucky, where a man passed from a "fright", and another in Avery, Iowa, where a worker was killed by falling slate at a mine.
 An explosion due to a ruptured gas pipe at Cincinnati, Ohio injuring seven people.

 In Chicago, Illinois, all 12,000 telephone exchange were activated simultaneously.
 Many residents were awakened by rattling windows, although there was minimal damage.
 At St. Louis, Missouri, frightened residents rushed out of their homes.
 There was relatively little damage to old masonry buildings.
 Two chimneys in Memphis, Tennessee toppled during the shaking.
 Light shaking was felt at McKeesport and Bellevue, Pennsylvania.
 Buildings as far away as Indianapolis and Kansas City shook, awakening residents.